genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

  .. image:: images/data-flow-editor-2.png

 At this stage, no files have been created nor initialized.

 .. image:: images/data-flow-editor-3.png

-When you click on "Run Data Flow" button, this will take you to the **Data Flow Runner** app.
+When you click on "Run Data Flow" button, this will take you to the **Data Flow Runner** application.
 Click **Run dataflow** button to create all the relevant files in an uninitialized state.